These vegan Vegetable Fritters make a great appetizer or meal. If you have vegetables to use up, these are a great way

 I don't have kids, but I bet they will love these.
 The great thing about Vegetable Fritters is that you can hide loads of veggies in the batter.

-Corn and red pepper add a sweet element to these vegan fritters, while red onion, chickpea flour, and a bunch of spices add a savory element.
+Corn and red pepper add a sweet element to these dairy-free fritters, while red onion, chickpea flour, and a bunch of spices add a savory element.

 Since I love spicy food, I paired these with one of my latest dressings, Vegan Chipotle Ranch Dressing.
 Anytime that I can sneak some spice into a dish, I am all over it.

 If Vegan Chipotle Ranch Dressing is too spicy for your tastebuds or your kiddos, check out my Vegan Ranch Dressing - it is quite tame!
 It has all the same fresh herbs without the spicy smoky flavor.These Vegetable Fritters are packed with flavor!
 Vegan Chipotle Dressing adds a spicy touch.
 Click To Tweet

-These Vegetable Fritters are fast and easy to make.
+These crispy Vegetable Fritters are fast and easy to make.
 I ate them for dinner, but they would also work well as an appetizer or snack.
 You could make extra and pack them for lunch to eat at work.